tonghuikang/blog/_posts/2030-06-07-generative-recommenders.md

 - The idea that training on a sequence trains on many objectives at the same time (cite Jason Wei blog)
 - Inputs are variable length tokens
 - The outputs are tokens
+- Generalizable

 What you should avoid in a generative recommender
 - Use of embeddings as input
 - Use of embeddings as output
 - Feature engineering
-- (There is no point "derisking" with a transform module - either you go all-in or do not bother trying)
+- (There is no point "derisking" with a transformer module - either you go all-in or do not bother trying)

 First principles
 - A quant with access to numbers and produce the best information